rdalen/RasPi_Control-AscentRock_ClimbingWall/README.md

 ![Image](https://github.com/user-attachments/assets/847f3481-7357-4767-9331-9fa5581eb1a5)

 ### Software
 The control is made in Node-Red.
-For now, it is a very basic control
+For now, the control is very basic
 + It read the three Test buttons on the Control&Sensor board
   + Incline + Button (with 500ms delay to set the direction relay (K3) properly)
   + Incline - Button (with 500ms delay to set the direction relay (K3) properly)